jlivingood/IETF-114-L4S/SpaceNeeds.md

 Network: Same as above

 # NVIDIA
 Space: Don't need rack space.
-Will bring 2 workstations (client, server) that can be placed on table).
+Will bring 2 workstations (client, server) that can be placed on a table.

 Power: 2 standard 120V grounded AC connections.